StrikingLoo/strikingloo.github.io/wiki-articles/machine-learning/unsupervised-learning-berkeley.md

 ## Autoregressive models

+Given the first n elements of a sequence, predict the n+1st one.
+E.g., given the first n tokens, produce the next one in a sentence.

 On a general, generic case you may approach this problem with an autoregressive RNN.
 This can for instance generate plausible samples for MNIST, and improves drastically if you also provide it with metadata on pixel position (so you pass it the RNN state, and the X and Y coordinates).

 **PixelCNN**: User a 2d-filter over pixels above, and a different 1d one over pixels to the left, condition on both and do softmax.